Synthetic Markers of Linalyl Acetate: The Importance of Ethics, Integrity, and Scientific Method in Essential Oil Analysis

 - There was the question as to what was the origin from which linalool oxide acetate cis/trans were supposed to be derived.
 Not getting a response, the following was located in the Consumers Advocate article as a quote by Aaron Sorensen, co-owner of APRC: “For example, linalyl acetate is one of the major components of lavender.
 A broker can turn linalool (which is readily available) into linalyl acetate through a simple chemical reaction and even if they get that process to be 99.9% effective in producing the desired linalyl acetate, there is still the .01% of other chemicals known as by-products that don’t naturally occur in the plant, and are hence termed synthetic markers.”2

-Also, there definitely was not proof to justify all the repercussions that come along with making the claims that the oils were adulterated.
+Also, proper evidence was definitely not provided that would justify all the repercussions that come along with making the claims that the oils were adulterated.

 PhytoChemia, one of the well respected analysis labs in North America, put out a Google document outlining flaws in APRC’s findings.
 That document addresses several of the synthetic markers, including the (Z) and (E)-linalool oxide acetates, with included references to show that most of them are naturally occuring in small amounts.17,18

-As far as the paper on the antique lavender oil that was referenced, it was understood that Satyal was inferring that since it did not show that those two chemical constituents were present, it must prove that they do not occur naturally.
+As far as the paper on the antique Lavender oil that was referenced, it was understood that Satyal was inferring that since it did not show that those two chemical constituents were present, that it was definitive evidence that they do not occur naturally.

 For every adulteration chemists are able to uncover, there are people who are trying to find new, undetectable ways in which to adulterate essential oils.
 There are many ways known in which oils can be adulterated, but that does not mean that all of those methods can currently be detected.
 For instance, in regards to synthetic markers, while some have been found, others are yet to be identified or proven as known markers.

-When it comes to lavender essential oil being adulterated with the use of synthetic linalyl acetate, there are currently only two synthetic markers that have been recognized by proof to be reliable.
-There is dihydrolinalyl acetate that has been well known for years as the trace marker for linalyl acetate derived from petrochemicals, and plinyl acetate which is derived from natural alpha-pinene.1,20
+When it comes to Lavender essential oil being adulterated with the use of synthetic linalyl acetate, there are currently only two synthetic markers that have been recognized by proper evidence to be reliable.
+There is dihydrolinalyl acetate that has been well-known for years as the trace marker for linalyl acetate derived from petrochemicals, and plinyl acetate which is derived from natural alpha-pinene.1,20

-As far as the scientific community is concerned, without solid proof that something is factual, lack of said proof IS proof to the contrary.
-If there is no proof, it is not fact, only hypothesis.21 However, if there is proof, it needs to be published in a peer reviewed paper showing that it is replicable and can hold up to scrutiny.
+As far as the scientific community is concerned, without solid evidence that something is factual, lack of said evidence IS evidence to the contrary.
+If there is no evidence, it is not fact, only hypothesis.21 However, if there is proper evidence, it needs to be published in a peer reviewed paper showing that it is replicable and can hold up to scrutiny.
 Once accepted, it should then be shared with enthusiasm as a new discovery to benefit the community as a whole.

 Instead, we see an example of what should not happen.
 This is not how things work in the scientific community.
 There is a reason scientists use an accepted list of guidelines known as the scientific method when it comes to research.22 Someone cannot have a hypothesis that is used as fact to make decisions that effect other people’s reputations and livelihoods.

-As it stands, there are only two chemical constituents that have been recognized by proof to be reliable synthetic markers for linalyl acetate, and they are dihydrolinalyl acetate and plinyl acetate.
+As it stands, there are only two chemical constituents that have been recognized by proper evidence to be reliable synthetic markers for linalyl acetate, and they are dihydrolinalyl acetate and plinyl acetate.